2017 Judo World Championships: Five things we learned

 Japan remains the nation to beat

-Japan won gold in seven of the 14 weight categories in Budapest, topping the medal table as it has at every Judo World Championships since 1984.
+Japan won gold in seven of the 14 weight categories in Budapest, topping the medal table as it has at 19 of the last 20 Judo World Championships,

-It took until day three for a champion from any other nation to emerge, underlining the continuing dominance of the sport's founding nation as it looks forward to its hosting of the Tokyo 2020 Olympic Games.
+It took until day three for a champion from any other country to emerge, underlining the continuing dominance of the sport's founding nation as it looks forward to hosting the Tokyo 2020 Olympic Games.

 "We are really looking forward to the Olympic Games in Tokyo and especially for judo," said IOC president Thomas Bach, who watched Japan thrash Brazil 6-0 in Sunday's mixed team competition final.